Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Discussion

 For $5\,M_\odot$, the MS HZ spans $\sim 27$--$46$~AU, so $P\simeq 92$~yr and $C_{\rm ref}\sim 10^{-13}$ at $a\sim 35$~AU.
 The $\sim 10\,M_\odot$ regime lies near a sharp transition in our grid.
 At $9\,M_\odot$ the MS HZ spans $\sim 74$--$127$~AU, implying $P\simeq 3\times 10^2$~yr and $C_{\rm ref}\sim{\rm few}\times 10^{-14}$ at $a\sim 10^2$~AU.
 By $12\,M_\odot$ the MS annulus is both brief ($\Delta t_{\rm HZ,MS}=1.15$~Myr) and narrow ($\langle r_{\rm in}\rangle_{\rm MS}\simeq 256$~AU, $\langle r_{\rm out}\rangle_{\rm MS}\simeq 263$~AU), pushing characteristic periods to $P\sim 10^3$~yr.
 At $15\,M_\odot$ the MS HZ disappears entirely.
 Habitability is then confined to a short post-MS episode ($\Delta t_{\rm HZ,post}=1.49$~Myr) at $\sim 269$--$462$~AU, where $P\simeq 1.7\times 10^3$~yr and $C_{\rm ref}\sim 10^{-15}$.

-The message is therefore not subtle: once the HZ moves to tens hundreds of AU, transits lose their leverage and reflected light imaging runs out of contrast.
+The message is therefore direct.
+Once the HZ moves to tens to hundreds of AU, transits lose their leverage and reflected-light imaging becomes contrast limited.
 In our grid, the highest-mass cases also shift habitability to brief post-MS windows, which further motivates long wavelength direct detection approaches if such planets exist in nature.